khagiwar/debugger.en/help/debugger1/solutions.md

 **Linked Accounts (Legacy)**

-Click **[!UICONTROL Link Account]**, then enter the requested information to link an Analytics account to the Debugger.
+Click **[!UICONTROL Link Account]**, then enter the requested information to link an Analytics account to the Platform Debugger.

 >[!NOTE]
 >